 This mattress is available in a single firmness, 6 out of 10, with a medium-firm feel.

 The Nectar Classic doesn’t have quite a dramatic memory foam feel, as you might expect.
 It has a minimal level of sinkage with a limited contour around the body, and bounce levels were moderate (8.07″).
-This gives it a feel that’s similar to the Zoma Start (but with thicker comfort materials).
+This gives it a feel that’s less polarizing and a good fit for most sleepers.

 The Nectar Classic earned a score of 8.42, which is slightly below average (8.54).
 This 8.42 score puts it within the bottom 38% of all mattresses tested to date.
 However, for a memory foam mattress, it is in the top 40% of performance.